georgeiliadis91/react-base-project/README.md

 All you need is to execute the Dockerfile included.
 If you are using vscode, you can simply install [Remote Containers](https://github.com/microsoft/vscode-dev-containers). and choose Open in Container in the command palette.

 More to come soon...

+TODOS:

+-fix bug on auth flow
+-create and alternative auth flow for work enviroments